NVlabs/FoundationPose/readme.md

 # FoundationPose: Unified 6D Pose Estimation and Tracking of Novel Objects
 [[Paper]](https://arxiv.org/abs/2312.08344) [[Website]](https://nvlabs.github.io/FoundationPose/)

+This is an implementation of our paper published in CVPR 2024

 Contributors: Bowen Wen, Wei Yang, Jan Kautz, Stan Birchfield